JohnKuper/prometheus-weather-app/README.md

 # Prometheus
 Prometheus is an application to predict future by applying advanced artificial intelligence algorithms.
-You are hired as a new iOS developer to maintain and improve it.
+You are hired as a new Android developer to maintain and improve it.

-## iOS Technical Test
+## Android Technical Test

 We have created a small technical test for you to showcase how you work.
-Your task will be to create a small iOS Application that should request weather for user requests locations and show that information to the user.
+Your task will be to create a small Android Application that should request weather for user requests locations and show that information to the user.

 ### Challenges

-* You are required to code in Swift 3.
-* Fetch and parse JSON data into `structs` from API.
 * Implement cities list and weather detail screen with UX provided.
 * User could request a report for any location (by pointing location on the map).

 #### Bonus Points

-* Make a persistent layer with Core Data.
+* Make a persistent data layer.
 * Style example with provided UI.
 * Implement weather feed/history screen.
 * Implement change of units and language